alphagov/govuk_publishing_components/docs/analytics-ga4/ga4-link-tracker.md

 ## Using the link tracker on components

-Where possible, link tracking is optional for components in order to provide flexibility where different types of tracking might overlap.
-To track links within a component (e.g. contextual breadcrumbs), use the `ga4_tracking` option as shown:
+Where possible, we should make link tracking optional for components in order to provide flexibility where different types of tracking might overlap.
+When adding the link tracker for links within a component (e.g. contextual breadcrumbs), implement a `ga4_tracking` option as shown:

 ```erb
 <%= render 'govuk_publishing_components/components/contextual_breadcrumbs', {